It was love at first sight. I am really not sure how it took me so long to explore this corner of England but I’m glad I finally did.

 11. Wander around Burnham Market.

-Honestly, we could have been in Australia when we went!
-It’s dreamy at sunset too.
+Honestly, we could have been in Australia!
+The sun was out and the landscape is overwhelmingly spacious, in a good way.
+It doesn’t feel like England at all.
+One of the best things to do in Norfolk is to catch Holkham beach at sunset.
 Holkham beach has been voted the best beach in the UK, and it’s easy to see why.

 13. Ride a bike and enjoy the countryside.

 Need I say more?
 There’s so much countryside to enjoy in and around Norfolk.
 Pack a day bag with some lunch in and head off on a cycling adventure!

 14. Embrace your inner child and enjoy the rides on Great Yarmouth seafront.

 15. Pick your own strawberries at Wiveton Hall.